ycrc/ycrc.github.io/docs/clusters-at-yale/help-requests.md

 To assist with providing this information, we have included instructions below on retreiving the information if you are working in the command line interface.

 * Your NetID
-* name of the cluster you are working on (e.g. Grace, Milgram, Ruddle or McCleary)
+* name of the cluster you are working on (e.g. Grace, Milgram or McCleary)
 * instructions on how to repeat your issue.
 Please include the following:
 	* which directory are you working in or where you submitted your job
 		* Run the command `pwd` when you are in the directory where you encountered the issue